danderson100/sheetsCrawler/README.md

     9.)
 SHARE the Copy of WGU LinkedIn Network sheet with that email address and give editor privileges.

 NOTE: Make sure your client_secret.json file is in your working directory.
+If still stuck, more info can be found here: https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html

 Step 3: Install gspread: Open terminal, navigate to directory.